Milan fire coach Montella, name Gattuso as replacement

-The famously combative Gattuso, a World Cup winner in 2006, became Milan’s sixth coach since Massimiliano Allegri was fired in January, 2014.
-Montella, the first coach to go since former Italian Prime Minster Silvio Berlusconi sold the club to a Chinese-led consortium in a 740 million-euro deal in April, had been in charge since the start of last season when he led them to sixth place in Serie A.
+Montella, the first coach to go since former Italian Prime Minster Silvio Berlusconi sold the club to a Chinese-led consortium in a 740 million-euro deal in April, had been in charge since the start of last season when he led Milan to sixth place in Serie A.

+"In these situations, the coach is always to blame and that's fair enough," Montella told reporters as he left Milan's training ground.

+"Expectations were raised a bit too high by everyone in the summer....
+I'm very sorry because I know that the players were behind me.
+They deserve much more and I'm sure they will make it out of this difficult phase."

-“We give heartfelt thanks to Mr Montella and his staff for their effort, serious work and professional courtesy,” Milan said in a statement.
-Gattuso, 39, spent 12 seasons playing for Milan, winning two Serie A, two Champions League and one Club World Cup titles, and was known as one of Italy's toughest players.
+Gattuso, 39, spent 12 seasons playing for Milan, winning two Serie A and two Champions League titles plus the Club World Cup, and was known as one of Italy's toughest players.

 His coaching career has been a mixed bag, although never dull.